G. Parameshwara: Early life and education

 Parameshwara was born on 6 August 1951, at Gollahalli (now known as Siddartha Nagar) in Tumkur.
-He was born to Gangamalamma Chikkanna and Former MLC Gangadharaiah Hebbalalu Mariyappa.
-Gangadharaiah hailed from Hebbalalu village in Amruthuru hobli of Kunigal taluk, now in Magadi taluk of Ramanagara district, before shifting to Gangamalamma's village Gollahalli in Tumakuru rural, Parameshwara is the third sibling after older brother Dr G. Shivaprasad.
+He was born to Gangamalamma Chikkanna and former MLC H. M. Gangadharaiah.
+Gangadharaiah hailed from Hebbalalu village in Kothagere hobli of Kunigal taluk, now in Magadi taluk of Ramanagara district, before shifting to Gangamalamma's village Gollahalli in Tumakuru rural, Parameshwara is the third sibling after older brother Dr. G. Shivaprasad.

 He studied primary education at Government School in Gollahalli (Siddartha Nagara) and Heggere, Tumkur.
 He went to Sri Siddhartha High School at Siddartha Nagar, which was established by his father in 1959.
 He joined Government Pre-University College in Tumkur and after Pre-University College went on to study for a B.Sc. in agriculture in the University of Agricultural Sciences, Bangalore, followed by an M.Sc. in agriculture at the same college.
 After Post-Graduating, Parameshwara had briefly worked as Research Assistant in Department of Plant Physiology at the University of Agricultural Sciences, Bangalore.
 Later, Parameshwara went overseas and obtained a PhD from Waite Agricultural Research Centre, the University of Adelaide in Plant Physiology.

 He joined the National Cadet Corps (India) at an early age.
 He was an athlete, has a record 10.9 seconds of 100 metres race in University of Agricultural Sciences, Bangalore.
 He represented Gandhi Krishi Vignana Kendra College in Inter-College/University and Karnataka state in Indian level.

+He stood 4th in the world inter university athletic championship in Belgrade and got selected to train for the Olympics.
+By then he received national overseas scholarships and decided to pursue academics.
+Even today Dr. G Parameshwara holds the highest regard for Krishna Hebbar, PhD in physical education from Moscow who trained and encouraged him in his initial days as an athlete.

 Career

-Parameshwara was an Administrative Officer in Sri Siddhartha Institute of Technology when he came back from Australia.
+Parameshwara was an Administrative Officer in Sri Siddhartha Institute of Technology (SSIT Tumkur) when he came back from Australia.
 Before this, Parameshwara had briefly worked as Research assistant in Department of Plant Physiology at UAS, Bangalore.

 In mid 1988, he helped his father to establish Sri Siddhartha Medical College, Hospital & Research Centre, which was earlier rejected by Medical Council of India & Ramakrishna Hegde's Government but Bangalore University had approved and later Supreme Court of India gave permission to sanction Sri Siddhartha Medical College.

 In 1989, for the inauguration of the Sri Siddhartha Medical College, Parameshwara along with the Education Minister S. M. Yahya and Mallikarjun Kharge who was then President of the Sri Siddhartha Education Society, went on to invite Prime Minister Rajiv Gandhi, when Parameshwara went for the third time with S. M. Yahya to meet Prime Minister Rajiv Gandhi, Rajiv Gandhi told Parameshwara to enter politics and eventually S. M. Yahya took Parameshwara to then AICC general secretary Mohsina Kidwai and made him Joint Secretary of Karnataka Pradesh Congress Committee.